alleyinteractive/alley-scripts/packages/scaffolder/docs/1-getting-started.md

 # Getting Started

 The scaffolder is a command line tool that helps you create new projects based on Alley's best practices.
-It can scaffold out a new project from scratch, or add new features to an existing project from a template.
+It can scaffold out a new project from scratch or add new features to an existing project from a template.

 ## Usage